Mega Man Star Force (TV series)

 Mega Man Star Force, known as Ryūsei no Rockman (流星のロックマン, Ryūsei no Rokkuman) is an anime and manga series based on the video game of the same name.
-The series follows the adventures of Geo Stelar and Omega-Xis, a duo capable of merging with each other to become the hero "Mega Man".
+The series follows the adventures of Geo Stelar and Omega-Xis, a duo capable of em wave change to become the hero "Mega Man".
 Together, they combat various EM wave beings that threaten to conquer or destroy the Earth.

 The manga was serialized in CoroCoro Comic beginning in September 2006, three months before the game's Japanese release.
 The anime series premiered in Japan on October 7, 2006, shortly after the conclusion of MegaMan NT Warrior.
-The anime concluded on March 29, 2008 with a total of 76 episodes.
+The anime concluded on March 29, 2008, with a total of 76 episodes.
 The anime was licensed and adapted into English by Viz Media.
 The English version first premiered online on the streaming service Toonami Jetstream on July 23, 2007, before making its television debut on Cartoon Network on August 25, 2007.
 The series was later added to Viz Media's Neon Alley series on June 1, 2015.

 History

 Airing October 7, 2006 on TV Tokyo, the Ryūsei no Rockman anime filled the timeslot that had been held by Rockman EXE Beast+, the series' predecessor.
 Each of its episodes are approximately ten minutes in length as the program shared the thirty-minute segment Oha Coliseum with the Saru Getchu anime series.

 On April 17, 2007, VIZ Media announced that they acquired the rights to the anime series, which would be released under the title Mega Man Star Force, as with the namesake video game.
 The press release mentioned that 13 episodes were to be released at lengths of 20 minutes each (each containing content from approximately two of the quarter-hour length Japanese episodes).
 During the E3 2007 video-game convention, IGN revealed in their hands-on impressions of the Star Force video game that the English version would premiere on Toonami Jetstream on July 23, 2007.
 The show made its television debut on Cartoon Network on August 25, 2007, edited as a two-hour presentation composed of scenes from the first nine Japanese episodes.
 Voice recording for the series was handed by Studiopolis.

-According to the September 2007 issue of CoroCoro Comic, the anime would conclude in Japan on October 27, 2007 and be succeeded by a sequel series, tittled Ryūsei no Rockman Tribe, premiering on November 3, 2007.
+According to the September 2007 issue of CoroCoro Comic, the anime would conclude in Japan on October 27, 2007, and be succeeded by a sequel series, titled Ryūsei no Rockman Tribe, premiering on November 3, 2007.
 The second anime is loosely based on the events of the second game in the series.
 According to an interview with Fuyuka Oura (Geo's voice actor in the Japanese version) at the 2007 Tokyo Game Show, Tribe has a deeper and "cooler" storyline than before, and the new character Solo is a prominent character in the plot.

 Manga Entertainment released all thirteen episodes of the English version in a Region 2 box set in the UK on November 3, 2008.